Guhan-SenSam/Android-Notification-in-Python/Action Buttons Notification/README.md

 # Creating A simple Clickable Notification

-Here we will be creating a simple notification that on click will launch our kivy app.
+Here we will be creating a simple notification that on has an action button which on click will execute a certain function.

 ## 1. Create the python file
   We will use pyjnius to write java code within python.